ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 <a href="/img/posts/image_proc/halftoned.png" target="_blank"><img src="/img/posts/image_proc/halftoned.png" style="width:40%; padding-bottom: 2%; margin:4%"></a>
 </div>

-Remember, the image on the right-hand side is a black and white picture using the dot pattern above.
+Remember, the image on the right-hand side is a black and white (binary) picture using the dot pattern above.
 How amazing is that?
+This technique was broadly used to print photographs in newspapers to simulate shades o grays.

 ## Cross-correlation and filters
 ---